How to join Rest

 Keep our tips in mind for how to choose a super fund, and always read the product disclosure statement (PDS) before you sign up for any superannuation product.

-Remember to consider consolidating all of your super savings into one account.
+You can also consider consolidating your super savings.
 Find out how to find your lost super and how to consolidate your super.
 Before consolidating, check what insurances you have with each fund.
-Moving super from one fund to another could mean you lose some insurances, some of which you might not have known about but could really find handy if something were to happen to you.
+Moving super from one fund to another could mean you lose some insurances, some of which you might not have known about but could rely on if something were to happen to you.

 Finally, tell your employer that you’ve joined Rest.
 Your employer will give you a choice of super fund form that you will need to sign and return to them.

 How do the fees on Rest super compare to other funds?

 Rest, like most super funds, charges a variety of fees to its members in return for managing their superannuation savings.
 At the time of writing, some of Rest’s super fees include: